 Research Consumer Paper II: You will have one paper worth 15% of your grade due this term.
 The purpose of this assignment is to help you learn to evaluate and communicate about research and to be a good consumer of research.
-Details of the paper are available on the Moodle site and it is due by 11:55 p.m. on the date indicated on the course outline.
-To allow for unforeseen circumstances, you can turn in this paper up to 14 days late for 80% of the total points available.
-NO PAPERS WILL BE ACCEPTED AFTER FEBRUARY 8TH!!
+Details of the paper are available on the Canvas site and it is due by 11:55 p.m. on the date indicated on the course outline.
+To allow for unforeseen circumstances, you can turn in this paper up to 14 days late for 90% of the total points available.

-Activities: We will also be conducting 10 online activities worth 8% of your final grade over the course of the term.
+Activities: We will also be conducting 10 online activities worth 10% of your final grade over the course of the term.
 Activities will be done online at the LaunchPad website for your textbook.
 You will need the access code that came with your textbook to gain access to this site.
 To allow for unforeseen circumstances in which you were unable to complete an activity by the deadline, only 8 of the 10 activities count toward the determination of your final grade.

-Daily Quizzes and Participation: In addition to online activities, I will be giving daily quizzes and participation points during almost every class starting the 2nd day of the 1st week of classes.
-For the most part, these points will consist of 5 multiple-choice questions (covering information from the previous lecture), given during the 1st 5 minutes of class and answered using your smart device (phone, tablet or laptop).
-There will also be an exit ticket that your group will fill out at the end of each class.
-If you are not present for BOTH of these, you will not get full credit.
+Weekly Socrative Quizzes: In addition to online activities, I will be giving weekly socrative quizzes during almost every class starting the 2nd day of the 1st week of classes.
+For the most part, these quizzes will consist of 10 multiple-choice questions (covering information from the previous lecture), given during the 1st 10 minutes of class and answered using your smart device (phone, tablet or laptop).
 However, I reserve the right to assign these points as I see fit.
 For example, at times, I may assign them to an activity we do in class.
-Daily quizzes will be worth 7% of your final grade.
-To allow for unforeseen absences, you will be allowed to drop your 3 lowest daily quiz scores from your final grade.
+Weekly quizzes will be worth 10% of your final grade.
+To allow for unforeseen absences, you will be allowed to drop your 2 lowest weekly quiz scores from your final grade.